-In April I went into the hospital and stayed there a week.
-Subsequently, I have gone back numerous times.
 In fact, I have spent more time in the hospital this year than all the rest of my life combined.
 My lungs were filling with clots and I could barely breath.
 By the time I got admitted, my blood-oxygen level was below 90%.
 While I was there, doctors found a tumor in my wife’s right lung.
 In June, she had it removed and on the day of surgery the doctors found a new growth on her left lung.
 The one was removed on a Tuesday and the other that Friday.
 My wife, it turns out, has a very uncommon form of lung cancer that only affects non-smoking women.

 This has been a year.
 It started with angry Trump supporters showing up at our home and at my office.
 It continued with angry people harassing my advertisers and station.
 And while the professional toll has been something to behold, it is nothing compared to the personal struggles my wife and I have had to deal with this year and will now continue to deal with.